-We have established an internal sales organization for the sale, marketing and distribution of SUSTOL and CINVANTI, and we have entered into an arrangement with a third-party for the provision of related supplemental services for CINVANTI.
+We have established an internal sales organization for the sale, marketing and distribution of SUSTOL and CINVANTI.
 In order to successfully commercialize any other product we may develop, we must increase our sales, marketing, distribution and other non-technical capabilities or make arrangements with third parties to perform these services.
 The development of a sales organization to market SUSTOL, CINVANTI or any other product we may develop, is expensive and time consuming, and we cannot be certain that we will be able to successfully develop this capacity or that this function will execute as expected.
 If we are unable to establish adequate sales, marketing and distribution capabilities, whether independently or with third parties, we may not be able to generate product revenue and our business and results of operations will suffer.